Jai-kishan/industrial-supply-int/tesk.md

 At Petro Tech USA, we provide innovative and cost-effective procurement solutions tailored to meet our clients’ diverse needs.
 With expertise across industries like oil, petrochemicals, mining, refining, and energy, we streamline supply chains, improving efficiency and delivering long-term value.

-- Title:- Update footer page
+- Title:- Replacing content with ISIPL
 - Author: Jai
-- Date: 23-Feb-2025
+- Date: 04-Aug-2025
-	- Remove some commented code
-    - update routing for few pages
-    - Updated logo size
+	- Updated favicon
-    - update jump on section pages on industries
-    - Updated Menu bar for each pages
+    - Updated logo for all pages
+    - Added Oil & Gas and Mining Industries